 Again, Mikah responded in a neutral voice saying, "All right.
 Whatever."
 Being red-haired himself, and not completely paying attention to the others as he looked around, Brian said to Zimzod, "I'm right here." and Zimzod said, "Not you, stupid."
 Becoming more direct, Rol said, "They said the Countess' Seneschal wanted to speak with her."
 The group discussed what that could mean, and other issues, until the Countess arrived with a small entourage of her own people and a chastised-looking Ms. Vik.
 Seeing Ms. Vik's demeanor, Mikah moved forward to greet Ursara.
 As they said helloes, Ursara said she was looking forward to the trade show and ordered a transport.
 Almost as an afterthought, she said to Mikah, "I hope you didn't have anything prepared?"
 Mikah said she didn't.
 Once the greetings were over, the Countess asked if Dame Mikah wanted to do anything in addition to the trade fair?

 Mikah said she had no plans but was open for anything.
 With a smirk on his face, Brian asked if hookers would be there, and got a back handed slap from Mikah while the Countess ignored him.
 After the flying hand, Ms. Vik reminded Mikah that the Countess' Seneschal had set up for them to meet with her Excellency’s lawyers at three that afternoon, for legal consultation.
 Mikah said it was not like they'd be at the trade fair all day.
 With that settled, Ursara said, "OK.
 If we have nothing else planned, let's get moving", with a smile.
 As a group, they left the office and, at the berth entrance, found an elongated version of a port-taxi with a raised roof and more room inside.
-As they entered the passenger cabin, they found that, while not a great deal larger than a normal port-taxi, it had grav-controls inside, allowing passengers to use all internal surfaces.
+Entering the passenger cabin, they found a few surprises.
+Not much larger than a normal port-taxi, the cabin had grav-controls inside, letting passengers sit on all the internal surfaces.
 Various "comfort surfaces" were pre-set on the cabin's floor, walls and even ceiling.
 As they examined the controls, they found they could change the opacity of surfaces, creating or covering up windows as they desired.

 As Rol started exploring with a grin on his face, Mikah quipped, "Don't get used to it."
 Feigning dejection, he faced her asking, "We can't get one of these?" and she flatly responded, "No".
 Rol returned, "I thought you had enough money?" and she answered, "I do", in a tone that said 'I don't care about your interest' rather than it being about money.
 To the side, the Countess was chatting with Sir's Brian and Zimzod while also being slightly amused by the conversation Mikah was having with her staffer.
 At a point where the Countess was finding a comfortable place to sit, Ms. Vik quietly let Mikah know that the Countess' seneschal knew she was not a real seneschal, which was apparently legally important.
 This surprised Mikah, who had no idea why it was an issue at all?
 Not having tried to hire one, she figured a Nobleperson could hire whoever they wanted to manage their business.
 Not caring to deal with yet another issue at the moment, Mikah nodded this off and she and Ms. Vik found places to sit.Visiting The Trade Fair